 This is the type of equipment that is not acceptable to area residents and often results in an appeal.
-Therefore, the proposed bylaw includes a complete re-write of Section 12.9 Home Based Businesses which is intended to reduce the impact to area residents.
+Therefore, the proposed Bylaw includes a complete rewrite of Section 12.9 Home Based Businesses to reduce the potential negative impacts of this type of development to area residents.